 The Business Rates Retention Scheme introduced from 1 April 2013 has led to the Council being liable for its proportionate share of successful appeals against Non-domestic rates charged to local businesses.
-A provision has been recognised which is the best estimate of the amount for which the Council is liable for up to 31 March 2016.
+A provision has been recognised which is the best estimate of the amount for which the Council is liable for up to 31 March 2017.
 This has been calculated by using the Valuation Office rating lists of appeals and existing appeals profiles in order to determine the likely outcome of outstanding appeals.
-The Council is aware of a tribunal decision that has a national impact relating to purpose built doctor's surgeries, and is satisfied that the provisions applied have been calculated on a reasonable basis, based on the available information.
-The level of the provision will be kept under review, based on the actual timing and the success of appeals made by local businesses.

-If the reduction in the Council's Rateable Value as a result of successful appeals was 10% more than the amount calculated in the provision, it would result in a shortfall in the provision of £0.7 million.
+If the reduction in the Council's Rateable Value as a result of successful appeals was 10% more than the amount calculated in the provision, it would result in a shortfall in the provision of £0.4 million.
 This would need to be met by the relevant precepting bodies in their respective proportions.
 If this shortfall led to the Council being in a deficit position this would not be subject to the Safety Net, as the Council has entered into a pooling arrangement with other Essex authorities.